Information about teaching in Japan is littered with misconceptions that range from the absurd to the partially true. Of these..

 "Anyone can get a job teaching in Japan."

-It’s true that the giant chains schools like Geos hire English conversation teachers without any experience.
+It’s true that the giant chains schools like Nova Holdings hire English conversation teachers without any experience.
 But those teaching in Japan do have one thing in common - a university degree.
 Keep in mind that many smaller schools generally hire teachers with experience and TEFL certificates...way more info. here.

 "If I get fired I will lose my visa too."